 - Final Thoughts – Strathmore Bristol Smooth Paper Review

-Bristol board is a thick type of paper that is used by artists.
+Bristol board is a thick type of paper that artists use.

 The paper can be used with a large variety of media like graphite, charcoal, colored pencils, pen, and ink.